Coding4Glory/modneo-confman/README.md

-# mod4neo config manager
+# modneo config manager

-aka mod4neo-confman
+aka modneo-confman

-mod4neo-confman is a neovim plugin to enable and disable plugins for users maintaining a modular config approach.
+modneo-confman is a neovim plugin to enable and disable plugins for users maintaining a modular config approach.

 ## Features ✨